 From the air, landscapes assume character larger than is apparent at ground level.
-East of the Mississippi, luxuriant, deciduous growth once covered the entire surface, broken only by coursing and meandering rivers, and puddled with countless lakes.
+East of the Mississippi, luxuriant, deciduous growth once covered the entire surface, veined by coursing and meandering blue rivers, and puddled with countless lakes.
 When the farmers came from further East, they carefully trimmed and shaved the swaths of trees.
 Vast tracts of indigenous trees slowly gave way to farms as the settlers moved westward.
 Slaves and freemen clear-cut the forests and made the land farm-ready.

 From the air, it's easier to see where whole groves of trees were left standing, usually covering non-arable land such as mountains and hills.
 The trees remaining survived as second or third growth native species, mostly confined to hills and river bottoms.
 Diligent fingers and machines kept the trees in check for generations.

 Later on, urban and especially suburban growth supplanted the farms and competed for topographical dominance -- especially around cities.
 New types of trees encroached, commingling with native species.
 Of course some people wanted to live in the woodland forests too, but those enclaves were always either exclusive and more expensive to construct, or were too poor to make much impact.